Hannah Palmer Spills Out Of Red String Liquid-Effect Bikini: ‘Spicy’

 A simple caption reminded fans that Hannah was heating things up.

-It looks like the update has proven a hit.
-Hannah and her killer bikini had racked up over 12,300 likes within just 45 minutes of going live.
+It looks like the update was a proven hit.
+Hannah and her killer bikini racked up over 12,300 likes within just 45 minutes of going live.
 The same time frame brought 190 fans into the post’s comments section.
 Words of praise seem to come easily for Hannah’s fans.
-The model found herself showered with love, with many a fan opting down the emoji route.
+The model found herself showered with love, with many fans opting down the emoji route.

-Hannah first started drawing attention last year: the model didn’t make it as Maxim‘s 2018 Cover Girl, although her fans would likely argue that she’s having the last laugh.
-Speaking to the magazine about what she’d do with the $25,000 winner cash, Hannah revealed her aspirations, per The Inquisitr.
+Hannah first started drawing attention last year.
+The model didn’t make it as Maxim’s 2018 cover girl, although her fans would likely argue that she’s having the last laugh.
+Speaking to the magazine about what she’d do with the $25,000, Hannah revealed her aspirations, per The Inquisitr.

 “My dream is to open up my own business in the beauty industry that helps homeless women and women in shelters feel beautiful again!
 Ever since I read an article about an esthetician using her days off to go and glam up the women at a shelter, I’ve always wanted to do the same.
 Seeing somebody feel beautiful and confident again when the world keeps knocking them down is just so empowering.
 As women, I think this is one of the most amazing gifts we could give each other!”